rust-vmm/rust-vmm-ci/README.md

 rust-vmm Buildkite [admins](CODEOWNERS) to create one for you.
 The process is explained [here](https://github.com/rust-vmm/community/blob/main/docs/maintainers/setup_new_repo.md#set-up-ci).

 4. There is a script that autogenerates a dynamic Buildkite pipeline.
+Each step in the pipeline has a default timeout of 5 minutes.
 To run the CI using this dynamic pipeline, you need to add a step that is uploading the rust-vmm-ci pipeline:
 ```bash
 ./rust-vmm-ci/.buildkite/autogenerate_pipeline.py | buildkite-agent pipeline upload
 ```